AAdewunmi/Neo-Bank-Fraud-Detection-Project/Syllabus.md

 ## 🧪 Learning Outcomes

-By completing FinSight, you will be able to:
+By completing LedgerGuard, you will be able to:

 1. **Engineer reproducible ML pipelines** with deterministic text vectorisers, persisted artefacts, and a model registry.
 2. **Build categorisers and fraud detectors** (TF-IDF+LR → MiniLM+LightGBM; Isolation Forest → XGBoost) with imbalance handling.